The probability of generating finite and profinite groups: Introduction

-The fact that $P_{d}(G,N) \to 1$ as $\order{N} \to \infty$ was first proved by Lucchini and Morini \cite[Theorem~1.1]{LucchiniMorini02}, but we need the stronger asymptotic estimate in Theorem~\ref{thm:zeta} for our proof of Theorem~\ref{thm:main}.
-Under the same hypotheses Detomi and Lucchini \cite{DetomiLucchini13}, proved $P_{d}(G,N) \geq 53/90$, and, as explained in the proof of Proposition~\ref{prop:zeta_nonabelian}, two cases in our proof of Theorem~\ref{thm:zeta} follow the strategy in \cite{DetomiLucchini13}, but the bulk of our proof is dedicated to a third case which requires an intricate analysis of product actions and detailed information about almost simple groups.
+Detomi and Lucchini \cite{DetomiLucchini13} also proved that $P_{d}(G,N) \geq 53/90$, and, as explained in the proof of Proposition~\ref{prop:zeta_nonabelian}, two cases in our proof of Theorem~\ref{thm:zeta} follow the strategy in \cite{DetomiLucchini13}, but the bulk of our proof is dedicated to a third case, which requires an intricate analysis of product actions and detailed information about almost simple groups.